alperendemirciai/AlpereNet/README.md

 X_test = np.random.randn(128, 100)
 predictions = model.predict(X_test)
 ```
+* You can check the `example.py` for the demonstration of usage with MNIST dataset.

 ## Contributing

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests through GitHub.